Tejaswini Khedkar

 Pain points + Identifying root cause

-1. Relying on third party apps
+1. Relying on third party applications

 • Raised security concerns